mvijaikumar/GRAM-SMOT/README.md

 # GRAM-SMOT

-The implementation for the papaer ## GRAM-SMOT: Top-N Personalized Bundle Recommendation via Graph Attention Mechanism and Submodular Optimization ##
+The implementation for the papaer **GRAM-SMOT: Top-N Personalized Bundle Recommendation via Graph Attention Mechanism and Submodular Optimization**

+Author: Vijaikumar M *et al*

 ## Example to run the code